Somers Town (film): Plot

 Tomo and Marek then pass by the café where they learn that Maria has gone home to France because one of her family members fell ill.
 The boys are upset that Maria did not inform them, and that they bought food for her that she will not be able to eat.
 Troubled, the boys become drunk on the wine that they bought for Maria and make a mess of Marek's flat.
 Marek's father catches the pair, throws Tomo out of the flat, and tells his son to clean up the mess.
 Marek then expresses to his father how lonely he is.
 A neighbour lets Tomo live with him, on the condition that Tomo perform whatever tasks he demands.
 Tomo and Marek come up with an idea to save up money to travel to France together.

 A hand-held camera reveals the two boys travelling to France.
 They meet the waitress, who embraces them and is very affectionate towards them.
 The last shot of the film shows Marek and Tomo each giving the French waitress a kiss on the cheek, as she smiles.
 The trip to France is filmed in colour.

 Production

 The film was funded by Eurostar, as the story is set in the neighbourhood of the train company's London terminal at St Pancras, which was just coming to the end of an £800 million re-build.
 Applying to Eurostar for funding had been conceived by the Mother Advertising agency.
 The initial idea had been to make a short film, but it developed into a feature-length script.
 The Mother agency approached Shane Meadows about directing the film; Meadows co-opted his regular script writer Paul Fraser and Tomboy Films produced it.

 Location

-Filming took place in Somers Town, an area of the London Borough of Camden south of Camden Town.
+Filming took place in Somers Town, an area of the London Borough of Camden south of Camden Town and inbetween St Pancras and Euston stations.
 The story is set immediately around Phoenix Court, a low-rise council property in Purchese Street.